KalenWillits/KalenWillits.GitHub.io/_posts/2020-10-16-Teaching-Your-Computer-To-Read-With-Machine-Learning.md

+---
-# Teaching Your Computer To Read With Machine Learning
+  title: Teaching Your Computer To Read With Machine Learning
+---
 Jupyter Notebook and prototype can be found in the [project repository on GitHub.](https://github.com/KalenWillits/CapstoneThree)

 ### The Problem